 Solution 4: Get a Barcelona City Pass

 Barcelona City Pass combines all the most popular attractions of the city in one.
 You will still need to choose your desired date and time, but they will book everything for you.
 You only have to show up at the place at the specific time with your card.

 Here is the calculation:

 This Barcelona pass is 76.5€ and it includes a Sagrada Familia fast-track ticket (worth 17€) + Park Guell fast-track ticket (10€) + airport transfer round-trip (around 15€ depending on the airport you are arriving at/departing from) + Hop on hop off bus (30€) + 20% discount to multiple attractions including Casa Mila, Casa Battlo and many more.

-You will probably save around 10€ per person if you will use all of the activities offered.
+You will save at least 10€ per person if you will use all of the activities offered.

 What is cool about this pass is that you do not need to pick it up, you will receive an email with all the tickets to the attractions, plus the code for your 20% discount.

 Price: 76.5€ and it includes discounts to many attractions

 Solution 5: Buy your ticket at the place (not recommended)

 This option is obvious and this is why I am mentioning it, but I have to warn you that it is far from painless.